 I’m thinking back to my very first real relationship, you know the one where you guys actually go on dates and spend time together (not the phone relationships from middle school).
 Of course age is always a factor, but I believe that experience is a much larger factor in how you behave in your relationships.
 Over the course of the years I’ve developed some traits that I didn’t have before.
 I’ve never been the phone snooping type nor do I pop up and drive by my guy’s house either (well, except for that one time LOL).
 I personally believe that if you have to do all that then you already have your answer.

 What I have begun to do is have options…several of them.
 My friends and family always joke about how many dates I go on.
 (It’s important for me to note that I only have one person that I’m intimate with and that’s because of my own values.
 It helps with keeping things from getting too crazy as well.)
-I wrote about how overwhelming it can be in my last ‘Jessica Diaries’ entry, but even though it gets overwhelming, I can’t lie like I don’t feel less of a sting as and when one of the “situationships” goes sour.
+I wrote about how overwhelming it can be in my last ‘Jessica Diaries’ entry, but even though it gets overwhelming, I can’t lie like I don’t feel less of a sting when one of the “situationships” goes sour.
 It’s like, ‘Welp, there are others’ or ‘He’ll be alright.’

 I used to be a woman whose only option was the guy I was dating.
 After finding out that he had tons of them while we were together, I was hurt but even that didn’t change things.
 There was another (extremely intense) relationship that I was in, although on-again/off-again official, and it became one that I was exclusive in.
 After finding out that he had options as well and no real plans of us being together any time soon, I was hurt and damn near devastated once again.
 I said ‘You know what…I can do the same thing.’

 Like I told Rich on Twitter, all these options have made things stressful but what is a girl to do?
 It’s much easier said than done to take the “wait on your King” approach and all that other social media relationship logic that’s being put out there.
-I like to keep things real and the reality is that sometimes you just want some company from the opposite bad word.
+I like to keep things real and the reality is that sometimes you just want some company from the opposite sex.
 Sometimes you just want to go out on the town without rounding up all your other single friends (I don’t have many friends who are single by the way LOL).

 There are pros and cons to this.